kaydo1506/Business-Card-Creator/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project: clone -- npm install -- npm start

-cd ../business-card-creator
-npm install
-npm start

 ### Details on how to use the project.

 ### To use the Business Card Creator:

-- **Start by adding text**: Use the Toolbar to add titles (H1, H2) and paragraph text to your card.
+- **Add Text**: Use the Toolbar to add titles (H1, H2) and paragraph text to your card.
-- **Edit text**: Click on the edit icon on each text elements to edit them directly on the canvas.
-You can also toggle italicising your texts.
+- **Edit Text**: Easily edit text by clicking on the edit icon next to each text element on the canvas.
+Customize your text with options to italicize or bold the content.
-- **Add images**: Upload images from the toolbar onto the Image area of the canvas, and drag them onto the card template.
+- **Add Images**: Upload images using the toolbar, which will appear in the Image area of the canvas.
+You can then drag and drop these images onto the card template.
+Multiple images can be added to your design.
-- *Preview and download*: Preview your card dowmload your design.
+- **Drag and Drop Interface**: Freely move text and images around your card template to achieve your desired layout.
+- **Live Preview**: See your business card take shape in real-time as you add and edit elements.
+- **Download**: Once you're satisfied with your creation, download your business card as a PNG file, ready for printing or sharing :).

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Make changes as you like, thanks.

 Access the app here --> https://business-card-creator.vercel.app/